anthrax3/Hermes/README.txt

 -------------------------------------------------------------------------
 Assumptions

--> FindBugs is installed on the current system
+-> Python is installed and configured on the current system (Including in,
+	Windows, the PATH variable)
--> Python is installed and configured on the current system -> Java is installed and configured on the current system -> DEAP (Python genetic algorithm library) is installed
+-> Java is installed and configured on the current system -> DEAP (Python genetic algorithm library) is installed as a Python library